Skip to main content

 There are various kinds of gas which can be used to generate electricity:

-Sewerage gas - mainly methane - renewable
+Sewerage gas - primarily methane; renewable

 GAS INFORMATION HUB